top of page

 • Mix compost or well-rotted manure into the soil to improve the nutrients in the soil.

-• Plant the plants in the bed only after the last frost.
-Usually this is after the Ice Saints, i.e. after May 15th
+• Only plant the plants in the bed after the last frost.
+This is usually after the Ice Saints, i.e. after May 15th.

-• Plant spacing about 60 cm to 90 cm in rows and about 90 cm to 120 cm between rows.
+• Planting distance about 60 cm to 90 cm in rows and about 90 cm to 120 cm between rows.

 6. Irrigation